longvd336/longvd336.github.io/_pages/about.md

 when adding compute and memory resources to virtual machines.\
 *- Develop a web application to solve the problem of distance between administrators and the system and optimize time in managing and deploying services using Ansible*
 # 📜 Honors and Awards
-Additionally, I am very active student with passion on researching and invention smart devices for helping people.
-I am very honor for obtaining some award when I was undergradudate student:
+Furthermore, I am an exceptionally engaged student with a deep enthusiasm for conducting research and creating innovative smart devices designed to assist individuals.
+I take great pride in having received accolades during my undergraduate years:
 - First Prize in the PTIT Student’s Scientific Research Contest - *Dec.
 2021*
 - Viettel Digital Talent 2021 scholarship for students with excellent performance in the VDT program - *Oct.
 2021*
 - Honda Award 2021 program for 100 Vietnamese students with excellent academic performance - *Mar.
 2022*